-And then, later on, I find that the White people have those same signs too.
-There's quite a few of them that I've heard White people use.
-Like nowadays, you see, I watch the Western show or some jungle travelling and journey in TV, and if they're coming into trouble they always put a hoot-owl or something there: huwiii-yàk.
-They squeak, kriaok-ko.
-That's a bad sign when they squelch, screech out.
+And then, later on, I find that the white people have those same signs too.
+There's quite a few of them that I've heard white people use.
+Like now-a-days, you see, I watch the Western show or some jungle traveling and journey in TV, and if they're coming into trouble they always put a hoot-owl or something there: "huwiii-yàk."
+They squeak, "kriaok-ko."
+That's a bad sign when they squelch -- when they screech out like that.
 It's like you almost think that he's talking.
-Then towards the last, on the end, he'll holler, huu huu huu.
-Well you're so surprised to hear that in TV that you begin to wonder why he has to come and put that signal there.
+Then towards the last, on the end, he'll holler, "huu huu huu."
+Well you're so surprised to hear that in TV that you begin to wonder why the one that made show has to come and put that signal there.

 It's a warning.
-That screeching and huu huu is a warning.
+That screeching and "huu huu" is a warning.
 There's certain times a year the Indian overlooks that, especially when the birds are mating.
 But there are times of the year that they know it's a bad bad warning.
 So I see in the TV they also use animal messengers when they're coming into troubles on their journey.
 When they do, then something's arising.
 I heard that.
 I saw that.
-An owl makes a whuuu whuuu whuu, and then they look at one another.
-If there's a breed in there, a mixer-Indian, in the TV, the Indian will say, "Bad to hear that."
+In the TV an owl makes a "whuuu whuuu whuu," and then the people look at one another.
+If there's a breed in there -- a mixer-Indian -- in the TV, the Indian will say, "Bad to hear that."
 They get ready for some action.
 Then there's an action before them.
 See?

-On TV they also show that the Whites believe in another sign -- a howling dog.
+On TV they also show that the whites believe in another sign -- a howling dog.
 I was thinking about dogs.
 We study a lot of that unusual stuff.
 The Indian knows that stuff.
 Those Indians know the habits of the animals, and they don't pay any attention to certain things.
-When they're mating, for example, we don't pay any attention.
+When animals are mating, for example, we don't pay any attention.
 Same way with a wolf or a fox.
 When they're mating they make all kinds of noise.
 But a dog, when he howls, look!
 When a dog howls in the front of you, that's another bad warning.
-If a dog sitting by the door all at once jumps up and he howls, cries, in front of you, that's another dirty warning.
+If a dog sitting by the door all at once jumps up and he howls -- cries -- in front of you, that's another dirty warning.

-And then you may have a dog, and the dog is laying there.
-He'll get up and he'll howl, cry.
+And then you may have a dog, and the dog is lying there.
+He'll get up and he'll howl -- cry.
 It's just a howl-cry.
 And generally he'll run away.
 He'll run off a distance.
 That's unusual for a dog.
 That's a warning too.
 That's bad! . . .
-It means the same thing as with the owl: there's trouble ahead, or there's a bad sign before you, a bad warning.
-There may be death, may be trouble, may be somebody injured.
+It means the same thing as with the owl: there's trouble ahead, or there's a bad sign before you -- a bad warning.
+There may be death; there may be trouble; there may be somebody injured.
 So that's why they used to get alarmed when they heard that.